realnoob007/Christmas_Maker/README.md

     For Windows devices, please download Christmas_Maker.exe file

-        or open the release on the right side of the site "xxx for windows"
+        or open the release on the right side of the site "Christmas Maker for windows"

     For Mac devices, please download Christmas_Maker.app.zip file

-        or open the release on the right side of the site "xxx for Mac"
+        or open the release on the right side of the site "Christmas Maker for Mac"

 Potential Problems
 1. Identified as virus or danger to your computer